WilliamBonvini/PolimiNotes/Autonomous_Agents_and_Multiagent_Systems/notes[AAaMS].md

 - a number of ***agents*** $N=\{1,2...,n\}$
 - a set of **alternatives**, also called **candidates** (in the case of political elections for example)  $U$. we assume $|U|\ge2$.
 - ***preferences***, denoted by the symbol *preference relation* $>_{\sim i}$ (it is an ordering over the alternatives).
-  for it being a proper ordering we need to constraint such relations in the following way. we need to say that such relation is
+  for it being a proper ordering we need to constrain such relations in the following way. we need to say that such relations are
   - complete: $\forall a,b \in U: a >_{\sim i } b \text{ or } b >_{\sim i}a  $  (the or is not generally exclusive)
   - transitive: $\forall a,b,c \in U: \text{if } a >_{\sim i } b \text{ and } b>_{\sim i }c \text{ then }  a >_{\sim i } c$

 Observations: agents and candidates could be disjoint or not depending on the case.
-In political election agents are people and politicians, while candidates are politicians.
+In political elections, agents are people and politicians, while candidates are politicians.

 Now let's introduce some symbols:

 - ***preference profile*** $R=(>_{\sim 1 },>_{\sim 2 },>_{\sim n })$ (it is an array of preferences, one for each agent).
-  a preference can be structured as a pair of agent, candidate.
+  a preference can be structured as a pair of agents, candidate.
 So a preference profile can be represented as a list of pairs.
 - a ***set*** of all possible ***preference relations over $U$*** :   $\scr{R}$$(U)$
   $>_{\sim i}$ $\in$ $\scr{R}$$(U)$